-- I have been informed by the SCT that the Complainant wishes to appeal the Decision Body's Decision Letter. - I have been informed of who has been appointed as Appeal Body. - I have received copies of all disclosure documents. - I have received a copy of the Appeal Body's Decision Letter. - I have received 30 working day updates from the SCT. - I have submitted feedback on the SC process to the SCT Respondent's Champion.
+wishes to appeal the Decision Body's Decision Letter.

+I have been informed of who has been appointed as Appeal Body.

+I have been informed that the Complainant

+- I have received copies of all disclosure documents. - I have received a copy of the Appeal Body's Decision. - ☐ I have received 30 working day updates.

-Frequently Asked Questions
+FREQUENTLY ASKED QUESTIONS

 I am concerned about the DB/AB who has been appointed, what can I do?

-For DB level you have five days to raise issues to your unit HR.
-For AB level you have five days to raise issues to SCT.
+Within 5 working days of receiving the letter you should raise your concerns with the RN SC Secretariat, via navy-legalcomplaintsmailbox@mod.gov.uk.
 If a conflict of interest is found a new DB or AB may be appointed.

-I think the SC is malicious and / or vexatious, what should I do?
-Please raise these concerns with the SO when you are interviewed.
-You may also raise them as part of your observations on disclosure at DB level and AB level, if disclosure is required.
+I think the SC is malicious and/or vexatious, what should I do?

+You may raise these concerns with the SO and IO when you are interviewed, you may raise them in your evidence to the invesigation and you should also raise them as part of your observations on disclosure at DB level and AB level, if disclosure is required.

 I am concerned about the behaviour of the Complainant, what can I do?

 It is incumbent on all parties in a SC to behave appropriately.
-If you have any concerns about the behaviour of anyone please discuss either with unit HR, or the SCT Respondents' Champion.
+If you have any concerns about the behaviour of anyone please raise this issue, in writing, to the DB / AB / investigator / caseworker (as appropriate).
 Appropriate sanctions may be applied.

 I am unhappy with the conduct or scope of the investigation, what should I do?

-Please raise your concerns with unit HR in the first instance.
-If you feel unable to do this or your concerns are not addressed please contact the SCT Respondents' Champion
+Please raise your concerns in writing to the DB / AB in your response to disclosure.